bitmark-inc/docs/pages/bitmark-references/bitmark-node-software/bitmark-blockchain-overview.md

 ### Transfer Record

-The is the transaction to transfer ownership in a provenance chain on the Bitmark blockchain.
+A transfer record transfers ownership of an issued asset in a provenance chain on the Bitmark blockchain.

 Item             | Type      | Description